How to order whiskey like a pro.

 Let’s admit it – how to order whiskey can be a little daunting, especially for those who don’t go out often.
 I once heard someone ordered rye and a whiskey.
 The bartender didn’t even ask a question.
 It would have been so confusing for me if I was the one serving their drinks!

 When the night’s young and the bar-goers keep coming in, the busy bartender can only take so much pressure.

 Make it a fun experience.
 Here’s how you can order whiskey like a pro.

 Check what’s available

 Let’s start with the basics.
 You need to know the different types and blends of a whiskey.
+To begin your journey on how to order whiskey like a pro.
 The list is long, but here are some that you should know.

 Irish whiskeys are aged for 3 years or more.
 Peat is not used during the malting process to achieve its clean taste and smooth texture.

 Normally, Irish whiskeys are distilled using malted and un-malted barley with a mix of other grains.
 They are being distilled 3 times for lighter and more neutral taste and feel.